ast-grep/ast-grep.github.io/website/reference/cli.md

 # Command Line Reference

-You can always see up-to-date command line options using `sg --help`. ast-grep has five subcommands as listed below.
+You can always see up-to-date command line options using `sg --help`. ast-grep has several subcommands as listed below.

 ## `sg run`
 Run one time search or rewrite in command line.
 This is the default command when you run `sg` so `sg -p 'foo()'` is equivalent to `sg run -p 'foo()'`.
 [View detailed reference.](/reference/cli/run.html)